 Apple tree bonsai care

-The apple tree (Malus) is perfect for bonsai styling.
-The advantages of this bonsai species, especially of the ornamental apple, as bonsai are: Strong growth, great flowering, petite fruits.
-The apple tree as a very good bonsai tree for beginners.
-Specially for bonsai suitable apple tree types are: Wild apple (Malus sylvestris) and different ornamental apple species (for example Malus toringo, Malus halliana, Malus cerasifera).
+Caring for apple tree bonsai (Malus) is easy.
+This tree species is perfectly suited for bonsai design.
+The advantages of the apple, especially the ornamental apple, as a bonsai are: strong growth, great flowering, dainty fruit.
+The apple tree is a very good bonsai for beginners.
+Particularly suitable apple tree species are crab apple (Malus sylvestris) and various ornamental apple species (e.g. mountain apple = Malus toringo, Malus halliana, Malus cerasifera).

 Fertilize